kylecueters/multi_agent_orchestration/README.md

-# Munder Difflin Multi-Agent System Project
+# Beaver's Choice Paper Company Multi-Agent System Project

-Welcome to the starter code repository for the **Munder Difflin Paper Company Multi-Agent System Project**!
+Welcome to the starter code repository for the **Beaver's Choice Paper Company Paper Company Multi-Agent System Project**!
 This repository contains the starter code and tools you will need to design, build, and test a multi-agent system that supports core business operations at a fictional paper manufacturing company.

 ## Project Context

-You’ve been hired as an AI consultant by Munder Difflin Paper Company, a fictional enterprise looking to modernize their workflows.
+You’ve been hired as an AI consultant by Beaver's Choice Paper Company Paper Company, a fictional enterprise looking to modernize their workflows.
 They need a smart, modular **multi-agent system** to automate:

 - **Inventory checks** and restocking decisions
 - **Quote generation** for incoming sales inquiries